DubiousCactus/i2cat-assignment/README.md

 cmake --build build --target i2cat_p1
 ./build/i2cat_p1
 ```
+Note that the point cloud file is expected to be in the project root.

 For part 1, I chose to use OpenGL and apply per-point transformations in a shader
 program, since this is the most performant solution I can think of.
 I already